marquesarthur/cronicas-rpg/classes/druid-earthshaker.md

 At 10th level, you gain the ability to cause a small earthquake by stomping the ground and channeling your geomagnetic grip through your surroundings.

-As a reaction before an enemy movement or attack roll within 60 feet of you, you cause a shockwave that travels through the ground.
-The target must succeed on a Constitution saving throw against your spell save DC or be knocked prone.
+As a reaction before an enemy movement or attack roll within 60 feet of you, you cause a shockwave that travels through the ground and hits the target.
+The creature must succeed on a Dexterity saving throw against your spell save DC or be knocked prone.
+If the target has burrow speed, it makes the roll with disadvantage.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a long rest.